coroutine-blip/ClientMovementManager/README.md

 # ClientMovementManager

-A fully client-sided character movement controller built in Roblox Luau, focused on clean architecture, responsive gameplay feel, and scalable state-driven movement handling.
+A fully client-sided character movement controller built in Luau, focused on clean architecture, responsive feel, and scalable state-driven movement handling.

 This system manages: